"

 7 Chapter 7: Sensation and Perception – The Visual System

 At over 400 miles of explored passages, the Mammoth Cave system in Kentucky is the longest known cave system on Earth.
 During the cave tour, the guides momentarily extinguish all the lights.
 The void that follows is overwhelmingly eerie.
 Opening and closing your eyes makes no difference.
-You may have difficulty figuring out which way is up and down, and might even lose your balance when you tilt your head.
+You may have difficulty figuring out which way is up and down, and you might even lose your balance when you tilt your head.

-the visual system to gain information about our surroundings.
+Humans are remarkably dependent on the visual system to gain information about our surroundings.
 Consider how tentatively you walk from the light switch to your bed right after turning off the lights!

 The visual system is complex and consists of several interacting anatomical structures.
 Here, we will describe the process of how photons of light from our surroundings become signals that the brain turns into representations of our surroundings.